PKBeam/Edda/using-edda.md

 Now that everything else is set up, let's start placing notes.

-While you map, it might be helpful to refer to the *Grid Waveform*.
+While you map, it might be helpful to refer to the *Grid Waveform* and *Spectrogram*.

 ### Basic controls